tier4/AWSIM/docs/GettingStarted/Advanced/AwsimRvizPlugins/index.md

 If `Autoware (pilot-auto)` is running with, press the `Initialize with GNSS` button to perform localilization again.

 ## Nps Spawner
-Spawn AWSIM Npc using Rviz GUI tool.
+Spawn AWSIM Npc using Rviz GUI tool.<br>
 Type and velocity of spawned Npc is specified from Rviz display.

 <a href="./npc_spawner.png" data-lightbox="Npc Spawner" data-title="" data-alt="Npc Spawner"><img src="./npc_spawner.png"></a>